pallavigkwd/CaloriePredictions/README.md

 use calorie counts to quantify the healthiness of a recipe.
 For this reason, we were interested in predicting the recipes’ total calories.

-Model Metric: <b>Root Mean Squared Error</b> (RMSE) <br>
+Model Metric: <b>Root Mean Squared Error (RMSE)</b> <br>
 We chose to find RMSE the metrics for our model because we felt we could provide more thorough interpretations of how well our model performed after execution.
 RMSE will be able to tell us by how much on average our predicted total calories were from the actual total calories.
+While we did calculate the R<sup>2</sup> score to better understand how our model performed, we will focus on RMSE.

+## Baseline Model
+For our baseline model, we used the `protein (PDV)` column and the `sugar (PDV)` column - both of which are quantitative variables.
+We chose these two because we knew from existing knowledge that protein and sugar have a linear relationship with the amount of calories.
+We wanted to see that just off this information alone, how well we could make our predictions.
+Prior to inputting these features into our sklearn `LinearRegression` model, we standardized both of them.
+<br><br>
+This is how the model performed:
+Train RMSE: 200.17, Test RMSE: 200.17
+Train R<sup>2</sup>: 0.59, Test r2: 0.6
+<br><br>